 The table load_state reflects a problem for the continued operation of the data warehouse.
 The source table does not have a column that was previously identified as having come from that table.
 This will probably cause the load of that table to fail.
 This scenario would also require an investigation into the source table.
 The resolution may be to delete the column.
-The potential impact on later tables (dimension, stage and fact) and procedures in the data warehouse can be ascertained by using the right-click menu when positioned over a load table name.
+The potential impact on later tables (Dimension, Stage and Fact) and procedures in the data warehouse can be ascertained by using the right-click menu of a Load table.